-If you are confirmed to get a test, you will be booked on campus at Expressway Tower for your rapid COVID-19 test, or at a DFW Urgent Care for Kids clinic of your choice
+If you are confirmed to get a test, you will be booked at a DFW Urgent Care for Kids clinic of your choice

 Step 3: Find a Testing Site

-If you are unable to make it to the Expressway Tower location, there are 9 Urgent Care for Kids clinics, throughout the DFW area, open 7 days a week for rapid COVID-19 testing.
+Several Urgent Care for Kids clinics throughout the DFW area are open 7 days a week for rapid COVID-19 testing.

 The University uses the definitions as provided by the CDC.
 Isolation separates sick people with a contagious disease from people who are not sick.
 Quarantine separates and restricts the movement of people who were exposed to a contagious disease and monitors for symptoms.
 Students living on campus will quarantine in their room and watch for the development of any symptoms.
 If a student is required to quarantine, their roommate will also be required to do so.